-Giolito, White Sox edge Brewers 3-2 for 6th straight victory
+Abreu, White Sox edge Brewers 3-2 for 6th straight victory

 A throwing error by shortstop Eric Sogard allowed leadoff batter Danny Mendick to reach second.
 Brewers reliever Devin Williams (0-1) responded by striking out Luis Robert and Yoan Moncada, but Mendick advanced to third on a wild pitch and scored the go-ahead run on Abreu’s hit.

-This marked the second straight night Abreu delivered in the late innings.
+This marked the second straight night Abreu sparked a comeback.
 He hit a tying, two-run homer in the seventh inning of Chicago’s 6-4 victory over the Brewers on Monday.

 The Brewers threatened in the eighth and ninth but couldn’t tie the game.